BornB4Google/swe-3313-fall-2025-team-09/project-plan/team-assignments/README.md

-# Group 9 - Born B4 Google
+# Team Assignments
 This is where we put our team assignments and job descriptions.

-## Amy Ward - Backend Developer

-- Job Description
-- Job Description

-## Andrew Tressler - Backend Developer
+## Amelia Ellingson - Project Manager, QA

-- Job Description
+- Bullet Point
-- Job Description
+- Bullet Point

 ## Isaac Thoman - Frontend Developer, Dev Ops